 I have used millet with roasted root vegetables.
 This is a hearty salad which easily is your whole meal.
 The lemony cilantro dressing pairs well with the sweetness of the roasted root vegetables.
 I have added pomegranate seeds for some crunch and color.
 This is one of my absolute favorite winter salads!
 Hope you enjoy it!

 3 cups root vegetables of your choice – peeled, diced (sweet potato, carrot, golden beet, purple potato, celery root, parsnip, rutabaga, turnip, yam)

 1/2 cup cilantro leaves, chopped

 1 pomegranate seeds

 Preheat the oven to 350°F.

 Wash, peel and cut the root vegetables in small cubes.
 Mix vegetables with olive oil and season with salt and pepper.
-Place them on parchment paper lined baking sheet without over crowding.
+Place them on a parchment-lined baking sheet without overcrowding.
 Roast them for 15- 20 minutes until cooked through and lightly caramelized.

 Add roasted vegetables, chopped herbs, slices of radishes and pomegranate seeds to the cooked millet.
 Add cilantro lemon dressing and mix well.
 Serve hot or cold!

 1/2 cup cilantro leaves

 1 tbsp honey – optional